 Overwhelmed yet?
 If you’re like many beginning vocalists, you are probably thinking, wow, there’s a lot more to this than I imagined.
 You’re in good company!
 Singing is a complex and fascinating process that requires skill in many areas and uses many parts of your brain all at once.
 It is extremely rewarding to give a great performance, one in which you nailed most of the mechanical, musical and artistic elements of your piece.

+As a first step, get a copy of our Vocal Exercises eBook, which covers basic definitions and warm ups for most foundational topics, including breathing, range, articulation, and more.
 Get professional help putting all the components of singing together by investing in vocal coaching.
 Click here for more information.

 Like what you read here?
 Subscribe to email updates and never miss a new blog post again, plus receive a free downloadable set of vocal exercises!